 Each year of study is divided into two semesters.
 The duration of a semester is 90 working days.
 The odd and even semesters are from June to November and November to April respectively.

 Most courses have an End Semester Examination.
-Some courses have projects, term papers, dissertations or theses, in lieu of an End Semester Examination.
+Some courses prescribe submission of projects, portfolios, term papers, dissertations in lieu of an End Semester Examination.